amithasan16Hstu/Ass1_CSE305/README.md

 - Deployed on AWS, Azure, or local HSTU servers with SSL certificates.
 - Automate repetitive tasks and ensure consistent environments for development and production.
 - Rollback plans in case of deployment issues.
+- Some key aspects of the maintenance phase in SDLC:
+  - Bug Fixing
+  - Enhancements
+  - Adaptation to changing environments
+  - Performance Optimization
+  - Security Updates
+  - Documentation
+  - User Support
+  - Backup and Recovery
+  - Regression Testing
+  - Version Control

 ---